BurraAbhishek/VirtualElections/CONTRIBUTING.md

 The recommended method: Fork this repository and send a pull request.

 In addition to that, there are certain rules, especially while contributing PHP code:
 - Your PHP code should NOT be vulnerable to SQL Injection attacks.
-If you find any PHP code in this repository which is vulnerable to SQL Injection attacks, please open the corresponding issue ASAP.
+If you find any PHP code in this repository which is vulnerable to SQL Injection attacks, please open the corresponding issue as a bug report ASAP.